1. Contact Your Representatives

 - Organize an interfaith dinner or other event and invite secular people as well as members of different faith-based communities.

-- Attend an already scheduled interfaith event in your community; check out this map to get started.
+- Attend an already scheduled interfaith event in your community.

 Other Ways to Participate in Openly Secular Day

 You can be Openly Secular in many different ways!
 If the above initiatives don’t work for you or you’re looking for additional Openly Secular Day activities, check out these ideas: